How much fat should you eat on low carb or keto?

 Once you reach your goal weight, you may no longer have the internal fat stores necessary to fuel an energy shortfall day after day.
 Tune into your body’s hunger signals.
-Now is the time to gradually add more fat to your diet until you find the satisfying balance of hunger-free weight maintenance.
+Now is the time to gradually adjust the fat in your diet until you find the satisfying balance of hunger-free weight maintenance.

 5. Eat an adequate amount of protein

-Part of the trick of minimizing hunger is making sure you eat the right amount of protein.
-For most people, this happens naturally.
-But, if you can’t beat your hunger by adding fat, or if you are eating very low-carb but stalled in weight loss, or find yourself hungry between meals, take a look at how much protein you are eating.
+The most helpful trick to minimizing hunger is making sure you eat the right amount of protein.
+If you are eating very low-carb but stalled in weight loss, or find yourself hungry between meals, take a look at how much protein you are eating.

 How much is enough?
-Individual needs vary, but about 1.2-1.7 gram of protein per kilogram of reference bodyweight (each day) may be optimal for weight loss.
+Individual needs vary, but about 1.2-2.0 grams of protein per kilogram of reference bodyweight (each day) may be optimal for weight loss.
 You may need more if you are active though, especially if lifting weights and building muscle.